metagenomics/metagenomics-tk/docs/tutorials/tutorial1/assembly_evaluation.md

 We will now inspect the QUAST reports.

 !!! question "Task 5"
     QUAST generates HTML reports including a number of interactive graphics.
-To access these reports, locate the html report in the `quast` directory load the reports in your web browser.
+To access these reports, locate the html report in the `quast` directory and load the reports in your web browser via the following command:
-    ???
-Solution
     ```
     firefox quast/report.html
     ```

 !!! question "Task 6"
     Which of the assemblers performs best in terms of coverage of genome fraction of the reference genomes?
 Which assembly result would you prefer from all of them?
     ???
 Solution
-        MegaHit, metaSPAdes and idba_ud perform best in terms of covered genome fraction.
-MegaHit tends to generate larger contigs along with misassemblies, metaSPAdes creates shorter contigs with less misassemblies, idba_is quite similar to MegaHit.
+        MEGAHIT, metaSPAdes and idba_ud perform best in terms of covered genome fraction.
+MEGAHIT tends to generate larger contigs along with misassemblies, metaSPAdes creates shorter contigs with less misassemblies, idba_ud is quite similar to metaSPades.